visionthex/SANS2022-Holiday-Hack-Challange/Chapters/TheBurningRingofFire.md

 No alt text provided for this image
 Information the was plug in to run the POST Request

 After sending the POST request with the new added information it would return with a 302 POST Request stating everything went well with the request.
 The response that came back stated that I am still a SPORC.
-From here I would need to go back to the KTM and submit my Approved KringleCoin Transfer.
+From here I would need to go back to the KTM and submit my `Approved KringleCoin Transfer`.
 I would need to submit the BSRS Wallet address the amount of the NFT costs with my Wallet Key Hash.
 Then submit my approved Transfer.
-Next, I will need to go back to the BSRS website but this time I would do the same steps again but with a Validate="False".
+Next, I will need to go back to the BSRS website but this time I would do the same steps again but with a `Validate="False"`.
 Once that is submitted, I would get a request stating I own an NFT.
 Next, would be to dig through the Gallery on the website to find your NFT.

 No alt text provided for this image
 BSRS #000224

-Now I own an NFT to show to others and brag about how much my NFT is going to go to the MOON!
+Now I own an NFT to show to others and brag about how much my NFT is going to go to the __MOON!__